MarieRoald/matcouply/docs/coupled_matrix_factorization.rst

     \end{bmatrix}

-A coupled matrix factorization of :math:`\{\mathbf{X}^{(i)}\}_{i=1}^I` can be interpreted as a factorization of :math:`\mathbf{X}`, which is not unique.
-To obtain interpretable components, we, therefore, need to impose additional constraints.
+A coupled matrix factorization of :math:`\{\mathbf{X}^{(i)}\}_{i=1}^I` can be interpreted as a matrix factorization of :math:`\mathbf{X}`, which is known to have several solutions.
+Therefore, we need to impose additional constraints to obtain interpretable components.

 PARAFAC2
 ^^^^^^^^